wonderwp/Documentation/src/02_Creating_a_plugin/02_File_architecture.md

-Here's the main architecture guideline so you can get a feeling about how to organize your files and folders, and see where to put your code.
+Here's the main plugin architecture guideline so you can get a feeling about how to organize your files and folders, and see where to put your code.
+You can also apply this structure to any theme you build with WonderWp.

 This is a guideline.
 Your plugin could have much less files (just the includes and admin folders for example).